Reading time: ( words)

 Do you love kayaking?
 Want to take a ride on the glass-bottom boat?
 Snorkeling?
 It would be a pity for you to have to wait around until your guide becomes available, or even worse – simply not have the ability to choose from a different activity.
 And this is why you should really consider picking a Galapagos cruise tour that offers multiple guides.

 Time is one of the most precious commodities in the Galapagos and it’s important that you be in optimal conditions to enjoy your itinerary to the maximum.
 It would be a shame if something as simple as a toothache or an upset stomach would prevent you from enjoying your trip.
 This is why having an onboard medical officer during your Galapagos cruise tour is a great idea.

 Do you suffer from any allergies or need regular access to medication?
 Are you traveling to the Galapagos with children?
 It’s always a good idea to choose a vessel with an onboard Doctor, because safety and prudence never hurt!

-If your Galapagos tour cannot guarantee an exclusive visitor site all to itself, it’s likely you will find yourself waiting around for the visitor site to free up or might even find that not all activities are available due to it being a site that is occupied by other boats and, consequently, more people.
+This also has another benefit: if your Galapagos tour cannot guarantee an exclusive visitor site all to itself, it’s likely you will find yourself waiting around for the visitor site to free up or might even find that not all activities are available due to it being a site that is occupied by other boats and, consequently, more people.

 If your cruise can offer these three key elements, you’re in for the trip of a lifetime!